 International students

 We believe that students from outside the UK bring valuable additional experiences to the medical school.

-Who is an overseas student?
+Who is an international student?

 This depends on your residential category.
-If you are from outside the European Union and not a British citizen, you are competing for one of the ten separately funded places for overseas students, who are defined as those applicants 'Overseas' by fee status.
-As part of our admission process, we review all UCAS applicants' self-selected Residential Category and then contact you later in the admission year if we require clarification.
+If you are from outside the European Union and not a British citizen, you are competing for one of the ten separately funded places for international students, who are defined as 'Overseas' by their fee status.
+As part of our admission process, we review all UCAS applicants' selfselected Residential Category and then contact you later if we require clarification.
 If you live anywhere in the EU or EEA, you must compete for one of the 130 places for 'Home' students.
 Why choose HYMS?